Syphillis - serology

 ○ Testing for syphilis serology on CSF samples is indicated for diagnosis and monitoring of treatment of neurosyphilis.
 It is recommended to be performed on all patients with HIV and syphilis and on infants with suspected congenital syphilis.

-Serum separator tube (clotted blood)
+Serum: Serum Separator Tube (clotted blood)

 ○ Decontaminate skin with 70% alcohol followed by iodine or chlorhexidine, collect at least 5 mL of blood